 - Buddhist celebrations are held from April 13th through 15th

-If you observe New Year’s Day by making healthy resolutions, include dental care in your plans with Dr. Wilma Shen DDS.
+If you observe New Year’s Day by making healthy resolutions, include dental care in your plans with our doctor.
 The health of your teeth and gums contributes to your overall health.
 Caring for your mouth now can prevent many dental problems later in life.
 Laurelhurst Family Dentistry wishes you a healthy, prosperous, and happy New Year!